What to Read, Watch, Listen to, & Follow about anti-AAPI Racism

 - DC Public Library’s Asian American Pacific Islander Heritage Month collection

-- Documented follows award-winning journalist Jose Antonio Vargas after he outs himself as an undocumented immigrant from the Phillipines in the New York Times Magazine.
+- Documented follows award-winning journalist Jose Antonio Vargas after he outs himself as an undocumented immigrant from the Philippines in the New York Times Magazine.

 - The Grace Lee Project is a movie that breaks down the typical stereotypes of Asian American women and explores the different identities of women named Grace Lee.

-- Hollaback! is a movement to end harassment in all its forms.
-They offer free weekly harassment training on Zoom, as well as send out free bystander intervention tactics via email.
+- Right to Be ___ (Formerly known as Hollaback!) is a movement to end harassment in all its forms.
+They offer free weekly harassment training on Zoom, as well as free bystander intervention training.

 - Dear Asian Americans tells the stories of Asian Americans across the country to inspire and celebrate the Asian American community.